tmcdos/ramdisk/README.md

 The procedure is as follows:

 1. Important!
 Make sure there are no open files on the RAM-disk and that no application has its current working directory pointing to any folder on the RAM-disk
-2. Start RamdiskUI and unmount the RAM-disk
-3. Press and hold the WIN key on your keyboard, then press "R" key
+2. Press and hold the WIN key on your keyboard, then press "R" key
-4. When the `Run` dialog appears - type `net stop ArsenalRamDisk` and press ENTER key
+3. When the `Run` dialog appears - type `net stop ArsenalRamDisk` and press ENTER key.
+The service will unmount the RAM-disk and then stop itself.
-5. Open Windows Device Manager, go to "Storage Controllers" node in the device tree and uninstall the "Arsenal Image Mounter" device
+4. Open Windows Device Manager, go to "Storage Controllers" node in the device tree and uninstall the "Arsenal Image Mounter" device
-6. Download and extract the latest version of the Arsenal driver
+5. Download and extract the latest version of the Arsenal driver
-7. Enter the subfolder which matches the version of your OS (e.g. `Win7`)
+6. Enter the subfolder which matches the version of your OS (e.g. `Win7`)
-8. Right-click onto `phdskmnt.inf` and choose "Install" from the context menu
+7. Right-click onto `phdskmnt.inf` and choose "Install" from the context menu
-9. Press and hold the WIN key on your keyboard, then press "R" key
+8. Press and hold the WIN key on your keyboard, then press "R" key
-10. When the `Run` dialog appears - type `net start ArsenalRamDisk` and press ENTER key
+9. When the `Run` dialog appears - type `net start ArsenalRamDisk` and press ENTER key.
+The service will auto-mount the RAM-disk after starting.
-11. Go back to the RamdiskUI and mount the RAM-disk

 # LICENSE